Remod-org/NextGenPVE/README.md

  7. Set the zone enabling activation of a ruleset
  8. Set a schedule for ruleset enable/disable (WORK IN PROGRESS)
  9. Edit custom rules (WORK IN PROGRESS)
+10. Set global flags.

 ![](https://i.imgur.com/dWiSvOB.jpg)

 ![](https://i.imgur.com/a6O9Aaf.jpg)

+## Commands

+The following commands have been implemented:

+    - `/pverule` - Starts the GUI for editing, creating, and deleting rulesets
+	- `/pveenable` - Toggles the enabled status of the plugin
+	- `/pvelog` - Toggles the creation of a log file to monitor ruleset evaluation

+The above commands can also be run from console or RCON.

 ## Permissions